rohitdwivedula/nfhs5/README.md

 For now, we attempt to download only district-wise data, which has 104 indicators.
 NFHS also provides state-wise data too, which contain statistics for a few more indicators.
+All *code* in this repository is released under the MIT License.

 ## Downloading district-wise data